Eric1630394/DEGs_analyses/Content.md

 📁 COG_terms_plotting
-- 📄 `DEGs_woth_COGs`: COG term for every differentially expressed gene associated to a locus_tag.
+- 📄 `DEGs_woth_COGs.csv`: COG term for every differentially expressed gene associated to a locus_tag.
 - 💻 `COG_terms_plots.R`: script that mathches the COG terms to our DEGs, creates a barplot and computes Fisher's exact test on data.
 - 🎨 `Barplot_comparison_significance.png`: barplot for the different COG terms distinguished by DEGs and original count.